-- Council may resolve to participate in a joint Council meeting to consider: 7.1.1 - a) Matters subject to discussion of the [insert existing alliance]; - b) Collaborative projects; - Collaborative procurement; or c) - d) Emergency Response. - 7.1.2 If Council has resolved to participate in a joint Council meeting, the Chief Executive Officer (or delegate) will agree on governance rules with the participating Councils. - 7.2.3 Where Ballarat is the lead Council on a matter to be brought for consideration at a joint Council meeting, the Mayor will be nominated to Chair the joint Council meeting.
+- 7.1.1 Council may resolve to participate in a joint Council meeting to consider: - a) Matters subject to discussion of an existing alliance; - b) Collaborative projects; - c) Collaborative procurement; or - d) Emergency Response. - 7.1.2 If Council has resolved to participate in a joint Council meeting, the Chief Executive Officer (or delegate) will agree on governance rules with the participating Councils. - 7.2.3 Where Ballarat is the lead Council on a matter to be brought for consideration at a joint Council meeting, the Mayor will be nominated to Chair the joint Council meeting.

-The Act has specific provisions governing joint meetings of Councils:

-Section 62 of the Act - Joint meetings of Councils
+The Act has specific provisions governing joint meetings of Councils: Section 62 of the Act - Joint meetings of Councils

-- (1) Two or more Councils may determine to hold a joint meeting. - (2) A joint meeting is a Council meeting of each Council for the purposes of this Act and the provisions of this Act, except section 61(3), (4) and (5)(d), apply accordingly. - (3) A joint meeting is to be constituted by the Councillors of the Councils holding the joint meeting - (a) the total number of Councillors determined by the Councils holding the joint meeting; and - (b) at least 3 Councillors from each of the Councils holding the joint meeting. - (4) A quorum at a joint meeting is constituted by the number of Councillors that is equal to at least a majority of the Councillors from each of the Councils holding the joint meeting. - (5) Subject to subsections (2) and (6), the procedures for conducting a joint meeting are to be determined by the Councils holding the joint meeting.
+- (1) Two or more Councils may determine to hold a joint meeting. - (2) A joint meeting is a Council meeting of each Council for the purposes of this Act and the provisions of this Act, except section 61(3), (4) and (5)(d), apply accordingly. - (3) A joint meeting is to be constituted by the Councillors of the Councils holding the joint meeting consisting of-

+(a) the total number of Councillors determined by the Councils holding the joint meeting; and (b) at least 3 Councillors from each of the Councils holding the joint meeting.

+- (4) A quorum at a joint meeting is constituted by the number of Councillors that is equal to at least a majority of the Councillors from each of the Councils holding the joint meeting. - (5) Subject to subsections (2) and (6), the procedures for conducting a joint meeting are to be determined by the Councils holding the joint meeting. - (6) A joint meeting must comply with any requirements prescribed by the regulations.